What are T Levels?

 Firstly, the course curriculums are built in partnership with industry employers.
 This means that what students are studying is the latest in industry practices and methods, and teaches them the required skills to hit the ground running in their desired industry.

 Secondly, T Levels get students outside the classroom, gaining experience in the real world.
-A built in component of this unique qualification is an 80/20 split between classroom and industry placement.
+A built-in component of this unique qualification is an 80/20 split between classroom and industry placement.
 That means they spend 45 days of the course on work experience with a relevant industry employer.
 This is a win-win for employers and students.
-Students get valuable, hand-on experience and a chance to test out their newly learned skills in a professional setting, and employers get an early look at new talent coming into the sector.
+Students get valuable, hands-on experience and a chance to test out their newly learned skills in a professional setting, and employers get an early look at new talent coming into the sector.

 Are T Levels replacing BTECs?